dprushi59/Hand_Gesture_Recognition/README.md

 | rnn_cnn2_model  | CNN-LSTM   | 1,346,021            | Yes          | 31                | 78%                         | 96%                             |

 ## Transfer Learning Models (CNN + RNN)
-### Mobilenet model is considered as its parameter size is less compared to Inception and Resnet models
+### The MobileNet model is considered as its parameter size is less compared to the Inception and Resnet models

 | Model Name        | Number of parameters | Augment Data | Model Size(in MB) | Highest validation accuracy | Corres-ponding Training accuracy | Observations                                                                                                                                     |
 |-------------------|----------------------|--------------|-------------------|-----------------------------|----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|